premanandc/agent-fleet/README.md

 1. **Automatic Discovery**: Calls `/assistants/search` to find all available agents
 2. **A2A Card Retrieval**: Fetches each agent's card via `/.well-known/agent-card.json?assistant_id={id}`
-3. **Filtering**: Automatically skips:
-   - The router itself (no self-delegation)
+3. **Filtering**: Automatically skips the router itself (no self-delegation)
-   - Legacy agents like `task_breakdown`
-   - Agents without A2A card endpoints
-4. **Fallback Metadata**: For known agents (QuickAgent, SlowAgent), uses detailed capability metadata from `src/utils/discovery.py:AGENT_METADATA`
-5. **Dynamic Support**: Can discover and use new agents added to the system without code changes
+4. **Dynamic Support**: Can discover and use new agents added to the system without code changes

+All agent metadata (name, description, capabilities, skills) is extracted from A2A agent cards with no hardcoded fallbacks.

+## Version Compatibility

+Current versions (tested and working together):

+- `langgraph==1.0.2`
+- `langgraph-api==0.5.4`
+- `langgraph-cli==0.4.7`
+- `langgraph-sdk==0.2.9`
+- `a2a-sdk>=0.3.10`

+These versions have been tested and verified to work correctly together.
+All packages are at their latest stable releases.

 ## Troubleshooting